ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 This article includes explanations of:
 * bitmap indexes
-* equality encoding Boolean data
+* equality encoding boolean data
+* issues with equality encoding integer values

 ## Before you begin